ZacPearce/FCCoders/README.md

 - Check updates on the schedule
 - Reminder of where we are located
 - find training and game times
-- check the regularly updated photo gallery
+- check the weekly updated photo gallery
 - Remember where everything is and easily navigate through the site

 # Design

 For the design I incorporated the club colours of midnight blue, gold and white into the site.
-I used the same colours throughout the site to keep in line with the theme of the colour without it being too overbearing.
+I used the same colours throughout the site to keep in line with the theme of the colour scheme without it being too overbearing.

 # Typography